Levishery/connectomic-paper-datasets/README.md

 ## visualization
 If you want to use neuroglancer to visualize your own EM image and segmentation, please refer to my notes in /neuroglancer.

+## annotation process
+The ids of the glia segments we annotated is in /annotation.